Serj-Sxhx/Vaults/01 Projects/Enabling the 'Golden age of pedagogy'.md

 What is the relationship between between cognitive development, character development, enculturation, and vocational training.

-> As the printing press made possible books in the vernacular, unlocking freedom of conscience; as property rights made possible industry, unlocking material abundance; so software promises to make possible high-agency pedagogy and to unlock human self-creation.
+> As the printing press made possible books in the vernacular, unlocking freedom of conscience; as property rights made possible industry, unlocking material abundance; so software promises to make possible high-[[agency]] pedagogy and to unlock human self-creation.

 Buy the software alone is not sufficient, we need a new approach to pedagogy which provides answers to some of these deepest questions.
 Rebuilding the core of pedagogy will require us to disrupt some bedrock of everyday life, approaches like self directed learning and Montessori, challenge the whole teacher student relationship.